shonuff1221/hummingbot-api/bots/controllers/params_docs/generic_pmm.md

 ## Best Practices

-1. **Start Small**: Begin with 1-2% portfolio allocation and low/no leverage
+1. **Start Small**: Begin with 1-2% portfolio allocation and low/no leverage on real funds
-2. **Paper Trade First**: Test configurations without real capital
+2. **Use FDUSD Pairs on Binance**: Take advantage of zero-fee trading for BTC-FDUSD, ETH-FDUSD, and other FDUSD pairs
 3. **Monitor Actively**: Watch performance for first 24-48 hours of new config
 4. **Gradual Scaling**: Increase allocation/leverage gradually as confidence builds
 5. **Risk Limits**: Always set global stop loss and take profit levels
 6. **Market Research**: Understand the specific dynamics of your chosen trading pair
 7. **Regular Reviews**: Analyze performance weekly and adjust parameters
 8. **Diversification**: Consider running multiple instances on different pairs
-9. **Fee Awareness**: Account for trading fees in spread calculations
+9. **Fee Optimization**: Use zero-fee pairs (FDUSD on Binance) or exchanges with maker rebates
 10. **Backup Plans**: Have exit strategy if market conditions change dramatically

 ## Additional Notes

+- **FDUSD Advantage**: Binance offers 0% maker and taker fees on FDUSD pairs, making them ideal for PMM strategies
 - PMM works best in liquid markets with consistent two-way flow
 - Avoid during major news events unless specifically configured for volatility
 - Consider time-of-day effects (Asian/European/US sessions)
-- Some exchanges have special maker fee rebates that improve profitability
+- Some exchanges have special maker fee rebates that improve profitability (but FDUSD pairs are already free on Binance)
 - Always ensure sufficient balance for potential position accumulation
 - The controller automatically handles position sizing based on available balance
 - Monitor the skew visualization in status to understand rebalancing behavior
+- Start with real funds but small amounts - real market dynamics differ from simulations